Financier (French Recipe)

 Three rectangular almond financiers are stacked on a cooling rack, one of them partially devoured.
 A cup of tea and other financiers are visible in the background.

-• Sliced almonds (optional): For a pretty finish and added crunch.
+• Sliced almonds (optional): For a little crunch and a pretty finish.

 Various baking ingredients, including melted butter, ground almonds, flour, powdered sugar, butter cubes, almond slices and vanilla on a white countertop.